Reading time: 14 minutes

 - And I will love you forever, with all of my heart.

 One day, when Lucian was 13, his mother went for her usual Sunday walk.
 It was no ordinary day though.
 It was their twentieth anniversary.
 But she never returned at the normal time.
 Lucian sat anxiously waiting, pacing up & down.
 Dusk came & he became very worried.
-He called on the neighbors who quickly gathered a search party.
+He called on the neighbours who quickly gathered a search party.
 They made their way to where they thought Mariela would have walked, but without anything to go on, it was pure guesswork.
 In the darkness of the hills, they could do little more than calling her name.

 They returned home very anxious.
 Few of the close friends slept, keeping vigil.
 At sunrise the next morning they set out again, many of them, with dogs to help.
 They searched all day well into the late afternoon when suddenly, a local farmer within the group called out.
 “Over here, over here”.
 Lucian & those within earshot came running to the spot to see what the farmer had found.
 In a ravine, lay the crumpled body of Mariela.
 Lucian scrambled down the near sheer face into the ravine, 10 meters below & embraced his mother, screaming her name, but it was too late.
 She was cold & her body was stiff already.
 She appeared to have fallen the full height & died.

 Lucian was beside himself with grief.
 Now he had lost both parents & most of all, his mother, his closest friend.
 How could she leave him alone in this world?
 He had a mixture of anger & deep sadness.
-One of the neighbor families took it upon themselves to look after Lucian.
+One of the neighbour families took it upon themselves to look after Lucian.
 They moved him into their home & treated him like their own.
 The husband, Bartolemeu was a Professor of history at a local college & the wife a shopkeeper.

 At the funeral, Lucian stood silently looking down into the earth, seeing with it, his life being buried with her.
 He became reclusive & withdrawn, throwing himself into reading & studying Romanian history.
 Bartolemeu would guide him & teach him how to research, cross reference conflicting versions of history & to formulate conclusions about likely accurate versions.
 Lucian went on to University to continue his studies, become a master in the subject.
 One day, the professor in a class taught them about an ancient king/ God of Dacian times, called Zalmoxis.
 Suddenly, Lucian remembered the map of his late fathers.